-Net operating revenues were greater than the prior year, due to increased fuel sales and operations.
-In the current fiscal year, there was a 25% increase in the number of gallons of fuel sold.
-Revenues from other business leasing is up from the prior year with additional lease revenue from the new office building.
-Other Airside revenue is up slightly from the prior year.
+Net operating revenues were greater than the prior annualized calendar year, due to increased fuel sales and operations.
+Compared to the prior fifteen-month year net operating revenue was down 7%.
+In the current calendar year, there was a 10% increase in the number of gallons of fuel sold.
+Revenues from other business leasing and warehouse rental is up slightly from prior year.